-Their Facebook page says they are shipping soon (June 2019) and they contacted us to say they would send one for review, so stay tuned.
+Their Facebook page says they are shipping in June 2019 and they contacted us to say they would send one for review.

-Domio Sport and Pro use micro-vibration technology to deliver sound into your helmet.
+Domio say their Sport and Pro use micro-vibration technology to deliver sound into your helmet.

 Domio Pro includes a wireless, noise canceling “air mic” that, like the sound unit, sticks on the outside of the helmet.